MSP vs VMS: Which is better for managing contingent labor?

 Key points

-• Under pressure to adjust approaches to better fulfill business objectives, organizations are expanding their reliance on contract, freelance, and gig workers.
+• Companies are expanding their reliance on contract, freelance, and gig workers.

-• Since the expansion of the independent workforce, a suite of supporting technologies have been developed that allow organizations to find, recruit, and engage independent individuals.
+• A suite of supporting technologies has been developed that allow organizations to find, recruit, and engage independents.

 • Learn about the two most common contingent labor management solutions, Managed Service Providers (MSP) and Vendor Management Systems (VMS), and why businesses may use each one.